Cascade Volcanic Arc calderas: Tumalo Volcanic Center

 The Tumalo Volcanic Center is a volcano located just east of Bend, Oregon.
 It started producing large eruptions around 650,000 years ago, with its first eruption reaching a 5 on the VEI scale and erupting more than 1 km3 of magma.
 The volcano would go on to produce at least three more voluminous eruptions.
 The two largest eruptions ejected more than 5 km3 of magma.
 Eruptions of those sizes usually entail caldera collapses.
 However no calderas have been identified in this area.

 Deschutes Formation

-Between 6.25 to 5.45 million years ago the cascade volcanic arc flared up in activity.
+Between 6.25 and 5.45 million years ago the cascade volcanic arc flared up in activity.
 Producing far more explosive ignimbrite eruptions than usual.
 The activity was mostly focused within the central Oregon cascades.
 Over 78 individual eruptions have been identified and the total volume of pyroclastic products in the Deschutes formation is estimated to be between 400 and 675 km3.